-Simply put, a gauge swatch is a small sample of a crochet fabric.
+Simply put, a gauge swatch is a small sample of crochet fabric.
 With this sample, you can measure your gauge.
 There are two parts to measuring gauge: stitch gauge and row gauge.
 Stitch gauge is the number of stitches you have across 4 inches of your fabric.
 Row gauge is the number of rows within 4 inches of your fabric.

 When creating a gauge swatch, I always recommend making your sample bigger than 4 inches.
-The reason for this is because the edges of crochet pieces can be kind of wonky and won’t give you an accurate measurement.
+The reason for this is that the edges of crochet pieces can be kind of wonky and won’t give you an accurate measurement.
 When I create a gauge swatch, I always make my fabric pieces 5 inches (13 cm) by 5 inches (13 cm) so I can measure the middle area which will be my true gauge.

 “So, how do I work up a 5-inch (13 cm) gauge swatch?”